Last updated: February 2023

 The life expectancy of a modern gas boiler is around 15-20 years, meaning a new replacement boiler would have to be installed at some point.
 With plans in place to phase out gas central heating completely in the UK, a replacement gas system may have to come sooner than you think.

-Another advantage of electric heating is that the risk of failure is spread across all electrical appliances, rather than just one gas boiler.
-If one electric radiator fails, that’s the only one that will need replacing.
+As standalone appliances, if one electric radiator fails, you won’t need to replace and entire system.
 You’ll also never be left without a heated home whilst the radiator is getting replaced, as you can shuffle your heaters around to keep warm.
 Whereas with gas, if the system breaks, your whole house is cold.

 Decision time – gas or electric?

 When deciding between gas and electric, it’s beneficial to consider the long-term versatility of your heating system.
 Electric heating has fewer future expenses, meaning that over time it’ll be saving you money.
-Considering all the factors in this blog, as well as it being far kinder to the environment, it’s easy to see the benefits of choosing electric heating over gas.
+It’s kinder to the environment and simple to install - so it's easy to see the benefits of choosing electric heating over gas.